-- 84. The Officer Team comprises the President, Junior Vice-President, Senior Vice-President and Treasurer, who are elected by the Council according to the election rules. - 85.
+- 86. The Officer Team comprises the President, Junior Vice-President, Senior Vice-President and Treasurer, who are elected by the Council according to the election rules. - 87.
 The Officer Team will meet on a regular basis with senior staff in order to discuss relevant matters, with a focus on external meetings, media management, communications and stakeholder relationships.
-The Chair of the Veterinary Nurses' Council will be invited to attend meetings of the Officer Team. - 86.
-The Officer Team will also act as the Nominations Subcommittee, together with the Chair of VN Council, CEO and Registrar, and one veterinary and one veterinary nurse member of Council,
+The Chair of the Veterinary Nurses' Council will be invited to attend meetings of the Officer Team. - 88.

-- proposing who will be awarded College honours and awards (choices will be ratified by Council and, for the VN Golden Jubilee Award, VN Council). - 87.
 The Officer Team will also act as the Remuneration Subcommittee.
 The Remuneration Subcommittee meets annually to decide a policy on how the budget allocated to staff salaries, as agreed by Council as part of the budget-setting process, should be allocated, for example, what percentage should be allocated to salary increases and what to bonuses.
 It does not look at individual staff salaries, which is the role of the Senior Team, apart from the remuneration of the CEO, which is considered by the President in line with the aforementioned policy.
 The Subcommittee consists of the Officer Team, with the following staff members attending in a non-voting capacity: Directors of People and Operations, Registrar and CEO.